-Selecting a password (HTTPS/SNMPv3)
+■ Selecting a password (HTTPS/SNMPv3)

 Parameter Meaning Select Password Displays the password to be changed.
-Possible values: Modify read-only Password (user) Changes the password for read access Modify read\write Password (admin) Changes the password for read and write access.
+Possible values: ▶ Modify read-only Password (user) Changes the password for read access ▶ Modify read\write Password (admin) Changes the password for read and write access.
 Current Administrator Password Here you enter the administrator password.
 New Password Here you enter the new password.
 The minimum password length is 8 characters.
 Possible values: ▶ a-z, A-Z ▶ #\$%&#()+,/:;<=>?@[]^'{}~!
 Please retype Here you enter the new password again.

-Activate user account (read-only)
+■ Activate user account (read-only)

-Parameter Meaning Current Administrator Password Here you enter the administrator password.
-Activate user (user) Activates the user account.
+Parameter Meaning Current Here you enter the administrator password.
+Administrator Password Activate user (user) Activates the user account.
 When you activate the user account, a user can access the device with the user/public credentials.

-P Ends the session and terminates the connection to the device.
-40 Restarts the device.
+.
+Ends the session and terminates the connection to the device. - (3) Restarts the device.
 476 Displays the time in seconds after which the device automatically ends the session when the user is inactive.
 Reload Reloads the display of the page in your Web browser.
 Set Transfers the changes to the volatile memory of the device.
-To save the changes in the non-volatile local memory, proceed as follows: Help Opens the online help.
+To save the changes in the non-volatile local memory, proceed as follows: ☐ Open the Basic Settings > Load/Save dialog. ☐ Click "Save" in the "Load/Save" frame beside "Save current configuration".
+Help Opens the online help.